saifurrahmantanvir/data-structure-and-algorithm-js/README.md

 Everything about binary heaps and priority queues.
 How to insert and extract max from a binary heap.
 How to implement priority queues from binary heaps and enqueue and dequeue from a priority queue.

+**18. Hash Tables**

+Everything about hash tables.
+How to hash a key and how to get and set a value in the hash table.
+How to get all the keys and values in a hash table.

+**19. Graphs**

+Everything about graphs.
+How to add and remove vertex and edge in a graph.
+Graph traversal with breadth first and depth first search(recursively and iteratively)

 Note By - Saifur rahman Tanvir